 The items whose label is preceded by a negative sign (-), where no positive figure is expected to be reported for that item.

-{LRCalc;0310;0010}, {LRCalc;0320;0010}, {LRCalc;0330;0010}, {LRCalc;0340;0010}, which could take negative values in extreme cases, otherwise they take positive values.
+{LRCalc;0310;0010}, {LRCalc;0330;0010}, which could take negative values in extreme cases, otherwise they take positive values.

 PART II: TEMPLATE RELATED INSTRUCTIONS